alexiswatson/homeassistant-aerogarden/README.md

 ```

 ## Data available
-The component supports multiple gardens and multiple sensors will be created for each garden.
-[GARDEN NAME] will be replaced by whatever you named the garden in the phone app.
+The component supports multiple gardens, and multiple sensors will be created for each garden.
+[GARDEN NAME] will be replaced by whatever you named the garden in the AeroGarden app.

 ### Light
 * light.aerogarden_[GARDEN NAME]_light